Atanu-Guchhait/Medical-Chatbot/README.md

 This project is an intelligent medicinal chatbot built using a Retrieval-Augmented Generation (RAG) pipeline.
 It can read medicinal or healthcare PDFs, understand them, and answer user queries in a conversational manner using the DeepSeek-R1-Distill-Llama-70B model.

-Features
+>>>>>>>>>>>>>>>>>>>Features

-Loads and processes medical PDFs using PyPDFLoader
+✅Loads and processes medical PDFs using PyPDFLoader

-Splits long documents using RecursiveCharacterTextSplitter
+✅Splits long documents using RecursiveCharacterTextSplitter

-Generates semantic embeddings using SentenceTransformer
+✅Generates semantic embeddings using SentenceTransformer

-Stores and retrieves data using ChromaDB
+✅Stores and retrieves data using ChromaDB

-Uses DeepSeek-R1-Distill-Llama-70B for response generation
+✅Uses DeepSeek-R1-Distill-Llama-70B for response generation

-Uses Ensemble Retriever for hybrid (dense + keyword) search
+✅Uses Ensemble Retriever for hybrid (dense + keyword) search

-Maintains conversation history with ConversationalBufferMemory
+✅Maintains conversation history with ConversationalBufferMemory

-Provides an interactive user chat loop
+✅Provides an interactive user chat loop

-Architecture Workflow
+>>>>>>>>>>>>>>>>>>>>>>>>Architecture Workflow

 Load medicinal PDFs using DirectoryLoader and PyPDFLoader

-Split the text into smaller chunks using RecursiveCharacterTextSplitter
+✅Split the text into smaller chunks using RecursiveCharacterTextSplitter

-Generate embeddings using SentenceTransformer
+✅Generate embeddings using SentenceTransformer

-Store embeddings in ChromaDB (vector database)
+✅Store embeddings in ChromaDB (vector database)

-Retrieve relevant information using EnsembleRetriever
+✅Retrieve relevant information using EnsembleRetriever

-Use ChatPromptTemplate to build dynamic conversation prompts
+✅Use ChatPromptTemplate to build dynamic conversation prompts

-Maintain conversation history using ConversationalBufferMemory
+✅Maintain conversation history using ConversationalBufferMemory

-Use DeepSeek-R1-Distill-Llama-70B for intelligent responses
+✅Use DeepSeek-R1-Distill-Llama-70B for intelligent responses

-Output responses through an interactive chat loop
+✅Output responses through an interactive chat loop

-Components and Tools
+>>>>>>>>>>>>>>>>>Components and Tools

-DirectoryLoader
+✅DirectoryLoader

-PyPDFLoader
+✅PyPDFLoader

-RecursiveCharacterTextSplitter
+✅RecursiveCharacterTextSplitter

-SentenceTransformer Embedding
+✅SentenceTransformer Embedding

-ChromaDB
+✅ChromaDB

-EnsembleRetriever
+✅EnsembleRetriever

-DeepSeek-R1-Distill-Llama-70B
+✅DeepSeek-R1-Distill-Llama-70B

-ChatPromptTemplate
+✅ChatPromptTemplate

-ConversationalBufferMemory
+✅ConversationalBufferMemory